redfords/compiler/README.md

 - Code Generator

 ### Lexer
 The first component the lexer or scanner.
-It’s role is to take the program as input and divide it into tokens.
+Its role is to take the program as input and divide it into tokens.
 A token is a  group of characters forming a basic unit of syntax, such as a identifier, number, etc.

 ### Parser
 The second component is the parser.
-It’s role is to do a syntax check of the program.
+Its role is to do a syntax check of the program.
 It takes the list of tokens as input and creates an abstract syntax tree as output.

 ### Code Generator
 The third and last component is the code generator.
-It’s role is to transform the syntax tree created from the parser into machine language.
+Its role is to transform the syntax tree created from the parser into machine language.
 In this case, it’s going to transform the syntax tree into assembly.

 ## Instructions